ibm-cloud-docs/EventStreams/consuming_messages.md

 A consumer is normally a long-running application.
 A consumer requests messages from Kafka by calling `Consumer.poll(...)` regularly.
 The consumer calls `poll()`, receives a batch of messages, processes them promptly, and then calls `poll()` again.

 When a consumer processes a message, the message is not removed from its topic.
-Instead, consumers can choose from several ways of letting Kafka know which messages have been processed.
+Instead, consumers can choose from several ways of notifying Kafka which messages have been processed.
 This process is known as committing the offset.

 In the programming interfaces, a message is actually called a record.
 For example, the Java class org.apache.kafka.clients.consumer.ConsumerRecord is used to represent a message for the consumer API.
 The terms _record_ and _message_ can be used interchangeably, but essentially a record is used to represent a message.